Child abuse and child protection

 First Act 2015 and the Children

-First: National Guidance for the Protection and Welfare of Children is to
+First: National Guidance for the Protection and Welfare of Children (pdf)

-raise awareness of child abuse and neglect, provide for mandatory reporting by
+is to raise awareness of child abuse and neglect, provide for mandatory

-key professionals and improve child safeguarding arrangements in organisations
+reporting by key professionals and improve child safeguarding arrangements in

 What is child abuse?

-Child abuse is categorised into 4 different types by the Children First: National Guidance for the Protection and Welfare of Children.
+Child abuse is categorised into 4 different types.
 A child may experience more than one form of abuse.

 The 4 types of abuse are: